The 2024 Small Animal Continuting Education Lecture Series

-The series is free and 6 hours of CE credit (via email) will be provided to participants.
+The series was free and 6 hours of CE credit was provided to live participants.

 Ilektra Athanasiadi, DVM, Dr Med Vet, MS, DACVR–Radiation Oncology